Urbanomics’ Matt Goulet Interviewed on LA’s KNX1070 News RadioAugust 26, 2011 at 4:00 pm

 KNX 1070′s Pete Demetriou reports at least one analyst even said the latest Wall Street jitters are “not a bad thing” for start-ups.

-Matt Goulet, president of Urbanomics Planning Group was among the attendees at the California Small Business Development Centers conference.
+Matt Goulet, president of Urbanomics Planning was among the attendees at the California Small Business Development Centers conference.

 “Entrepreneurs are by nature risk-takers,” said Goulet.
 “It’s not going to deter people necessarily starting a business if they see volatility.”